jurriaan/aico/README.md

 Because `aico` uses a pointer-based architecture, it supports branching workflows by default.
 All commands, including mutating ones (e.g., `ask`, `gen`, `edit`, `undo/redo`, `set-history`, and context/model updates), work seamlessly across branches.
 You can fork conversations to try different solutions without duplicating the entire history data.

-## Recommended Workflow: Plan and Execute
+## Basic Workflow: Plan and Execute

+*Note: for a more comprehensive guide on how to use `aico` in a production setting, see [the example workflows](EXAMPLE_WORKFLOWS.md) document.*

-The most effective way to use `aico` is to first collaborate with the AI on a plan, and then ask it to execute each step of that plan.
+An effective way to use `aico` is to first collaborate with the AI on a plan, and then ask it to execute each step of that plan.

+These are common steps in such a workflow:

 1. **Initialize a session in your project root.**